opentext-idol/find/Find-Java-System-Properties.md

 - `server.port` - The port to run Find on (defaults to 8080).

+### Database

+Find uses a relational database to store users' saved searches.
+By default, this is an embedded [H2](http://www.h2database.com/) database which persists data to disk in the Find home directory.
+The application runs schema migration scripts on connection using [Flyway](https://flywaydb.org/).
+The system properties in this section allow Find to connect to an external database to allow the application to be clustered.

+- `spring.datasource.url` - A JDBC URL for the database, eg "jdbc:mariadb://my-maria-db:3306/find".
+The Find jar is built with H2 and MariaDB/MySQL connectors included.
+The application uses a database/schema called "find" which it will attempt to create if running the automatic migration scripts.
+- `spring.datasource.username` - Database username.
+Must have access to the "find" database or permission to create it.
+- `spring.datasource.password` - Database user password.
+- `flyway.enabled` - Set to false to disable automatic schema migration.
+Automatic migration may not be desirable in a clustered deployment.
+- `spring.datasource.platform` - If Flyway is enabled, this is used to choose which migration script dialect to use.
+Can be "h2" (the default) or "maria".

 ### Clustering

 -` hp.find.persistentState` - possible values are `INMEMORY` (which is the default) or `REDIS`.
 We've not documented how to use Find with Redis yet, so ignore this for now.